 For immediate release, June 24th, 2016 — Kudos (www.growkudos.com), the award-winning service for maximizing the reach and impact of research publications, has announced preliminary results of a study to evaluate the effectiveness of its service.
-The Altmetrics Research Team at the Centre for HEalthy and Sustainable CitieS (CHESS), Wee Kim Wee School of Communication and Information, Nanyang Technological University (NTU), Singapore (www.altmetrics.ntuchess.com) analyzed data from the first two years’ usage of Kudos and determined that researchers’ use of the Kudos toolkit leads to 23% higher downloads of the full text on the publisher site for those publications.
+The Altmetrics Research Team at the Centre for HEalthy and Sustainable CitieS (CHESS), Wee Kim Wee School of Communication and Information, Nanyang Technological University (NTU), Singapore (www.altmetrics.ntuchess.com) analyzed data from the first two years’ usage of Kudos and determined that researchers’ use of the Kudos toolkit leads to 23% higher growth in downloads of the full text on the publisher site for those publications.

 Kudos provides a platform for researchers to explain work in plain language, and generate trackable links for sharing work, which enables them to map the effect of sharing efforts directly onto publication metrics including downloads, citations and altmetrics.
 By centralizing how such sharing is managed, Kudos can provide researchers – and the publishers, institutions, societies and funders with which they are affiliated – with valuable insight into the effectiveness of different media and networks.
 The current study has also shown, for example, that while publications are most likely to be shared via Facebook, it is links shared via LinkedIn that are most likely to be clicked.